Aberdeen Bestiary: Provenance

 The original patron of both the Aberdeen and Ashmole Bestiary was considered to be a high-ranking member of society such as a prince, king or another high ranking church official or monastery.
 However, since the section related to monastery life that was commonly depicted within the Aviarium manuscript was missing the original patron remains uncertain but it appears less likely to be a church member.
 The Aberdeen Bestiary was kept in Church and monastic settings for a majority of its history.
 However at some point it entered into the English royal collections library.
-The royal Westminster Library shelf stamp of Henry VIII of England is stamped on the side of the bestiary.
+The royal Westminster Library shelf stamp of Henry VIII is stamped on the side of the bestiary.
 How King Henry acquired the manuscript remains unknown although it was probably taken from a monastery.
 The manuscript appears to have been well-read by the family based on the amount of reading wear on the edges of the pages.
 Around the time King James of Scotland became the King of England the bestiary was passed along to Marischal College in Aberdeen, Scotland.
 The manuscript is in fragmented condition as many illuminations on folios were removed individually as miniatures likely not for monetary but possibly for personal reasons.
 The manuscript currently is in the Aberdeen Library in Scotland where it has remained since 1542.